 - Visualise Workflows

-Kanban boards and digital tools (e.g. Jira, Trello, Leanscape) make task status transparent, highlight bottlenecks and simplify reprioritisation.
+- Kanban boards and digital tools (e.g. Jira, Trello, Leanscape) make task status transparent, highlight bottlenecks, and simplify reprioritisation.
+Using a digital tool to organize, track, and reprioritize tasks enables teams to efficiently manage changing priorities and maintain productivity.
 Teamwork.com makes scheduling and task management easy with features that allow users to visualize their tasks and prioritize them according to their level of importance.
 Organizing tasks visually helps maintain clarity and efficiency, ensuring everyone understands priorities and progress.

 - Cultivate a Pull Culture

-In lean environments, teams “pull” work when capacity allows, preventing overcommitment and fostering ownership.
+- In lean environments, teams “pull” work when capacity allows, preventing overcommitment and fostering ownership.
+Learn more about pull systems.

-Regularly revisit your methods.
+- Regularly revisit your methods.
 Collect metrics—lead time, throughput, variance—and refine your approach.
 Make it a habit to regularly review and update your task list regularly to adapt to shifting priorities and new information.
+Explore Kaizen principles.

 Effective task prioritisation is a journey rather than a destination.
 By integrating lean principles—value orientation, waste elimination and kaizen—you can transform your workflows from reactive firefighting into proactive value delivery.

 To maximize productivity and avoid missed deadlines, it’s essential to choose the right prioritization method and regularly review your priority list.
+As new information or tasks arise, make sure to re-evaluate your priorities to stay aligned with your goals.
+Pay special attention to identifying tasks with imminent deadlines so they are prioritized appropriately and not overlooked.
 Prioritize your tasks by focusing on high priority tasks, highest priority tasks, and high value tasks.
 Break all your tasks down into smaller tasks or small tasks, and use prioritization methods such as the three tasks or six tasks approach to identify one critical task or critical task each day.
 The Ivy Lee method includes picking six important tasks each day and prioritizing them for completion, ensuring a structured approach to daily productivity.
 Add tasks to your to do list, organize all the tasks, and prioritize tasks based on task importance, urgency, and tight deadlines—especially when you have too many tasks.
 Maintaining an efficient workflow, practicing good time management, and striving for work life balance are key.
 Regularly review your remaining tasks, lower priority tasks, and other tasks to ensure nothing is overlooked.
 Use prioritization techniques to complete tasks, maintain focus in a workplace setting, and ensure that actual work is prioritized over distractions.
 Project management tools can help you add tasks for future reference, delegate, or manage tasks among team members.

-- Review your results: Did throughput improve?
+Did throughput improve?
 Are deadlines met reliably?
+Assess the impact of your chosen method.

 For ongoing guidance, explore our resources at Leanscape.io, sign up for our webinars and subscribe to our newsletter featuring interviews with industry experts and curated insights from the Harvard Business Review, McKinsey Quarterly, MIT Sloan Management Review and the Lean Enterprise Institute.